kwabenaOwusu/LandUseConflictABM/README.md

 # LandUseConflictABM
-An agent-based model for studying the effects biofuel targets set by policymakers and farmers' interaction with biofuel companies  on land use conflict between food and bioenergy crop cultivation.
+An agent-based model for studying the effects of biofuel targets set by policymakers and farmers' interaction with biofuel companies  on land use conflict between food and bioenergy crop cultivation.